 - Average person takes about 6 hours to complete the hike, but we have had a few who barely made it to Machu Picchu before the last bus down to the village.
 If you don't make it to MP by 5:30 pm and you miss the bus, the only option is to hike another 1.5-2 hours to the village.
 In the dark.
 There are no cars or taxis.

 - You must carry a backpack with lunch (we provide), water, rain gear, warm outer wear and everything you need for the overnight.
 (Or to reduce your load, you can hire a porter to take 1 small carryon size bag by train and deliver to your hotel)

 - We can book the earlier train at 6:10 am to give you more time to hike.
 This is why it's best to book a hotel in Ollantaytambo close to where the train station is.

 - Once you get on the trail, it is not possible to send a vehicle to pick you up and you cannot turn back.

 Contact our US office with questions or to make a reservation.
 757-714-6649 (eastern time)

 - Are you active at home?
 You don't need to be a "hiker," but you should participate regularly activities that require physical exertion.
-Could be biking, vigorous walking, swimming, gardening, or employment that involves lots of movement
+Could be biking, vigorous walking or jogging, swimming, gardening, or employment that involves lots of movement

 - If you don't have a mountain nearby, test yourself by climbing the steps in a high-rise building.
 How many floors are you able to climb before becoming exhausted?
 If less than 4, then you definitely need to "get in shape!"